prof-tallman/csc228/crypto/public_key_cryptography.md

 gpg --encrypt --recipient his.email@cui.edu --armor --output to_tallman.txt my_message.txt
 ```

-To verify that the encryption worked correctly, open the output file in a text editor.
+To verify that the encryption worked correctly, open the output file in a text editor and make sure it has the standard GPG look and feel.
+You will not be able to read this message.
 Submit the encrypted file to Prof. Tallman.
 He will use his private key to decrypt your message.

 ## Understanding Public Key Cryptography ##